MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Great, that should take care of any errors we were getting in our `Navigation` component.
+That should address any build errors in our `Navigation` component.

-Other than the use of our new styling practice, the only thing we are dong different from our previous tutorial is that we are displaying the users `address` formatted inside of a lnk once they are connected.
+Other than using our new styling practice, the only thing we are doing differently from our previous tutorial is displaying the user's `address` formatted inside of a link once they are connected.

 ![](../assets/tutorials/react-dapp/pt2-03.png)

 ### 5. Display MetaMaskData in Display

-In our `Display` component we will not be calling any functions that modify state, we will simply be reading from our `MetaMaskData` so this will be a very simple update.
+In our `Display` component, we will not call any functions that modify state; we will read from our `MetaMaskData`, which will be an effortless update.

 Update the `/src/components/Display/Display.tsx` file with the following code: